Sharique-ahmed/Medical-Appointment-Scheduling-Agent/README.md

   - Requires no medical or diagnostic advice

 ## Quick Start
-Prerequisites: Python 3.10+, pip, and an OpenAI API key.
+Prerequisites: Python 3.10+, pip, and an OpenAI/PineCone/Calendly API key.

 ```bash
 # Clone the repository